About mobile productivity apps

 The Citrix VPN connection type in the VPN device policy for iOS doesn’t support iOS 12.
 Delete your VPN device policy and create a VPN device policy with the Citrix SSO connection type.
 For details, see VPN device policy.

-Android P upgrade note: Before upgrading to the Android P platform: Ensure that your server infrastructure is compliant with security certificates that have a matching hostname in the subjectAltName (SAN) extension.
+Android P upgrade note: Before upgrading to the Android P platform: Ensure that your server infrastructure is compliant with security certificates that have a matching host name in the subjectAltName (SAN) extension.
 To verify a host name, the server must present a certificate with a matching SAN.
 Certificates must contain a SAN matching the host name to be trusted.
 For details, see the Android Developer site article on Android P behavior changes.

-Announcement on September 14, 2018: To meet a Google Play requirement due on November 1, 2018, we have altered our Secure Mail for Android background services.
+Announcement on September 14, 2018: To meet a Google Play requirement due on November 1, 2018, we’ve altered our Secure Mail for Android background services.
 These services handle mail sync and notifications.
 The result of meeting this requirement is restrictions in Android 8 background execution limits to regulate resource usage.
-These restrictions could negatively affect Secure Mail synchronization, which occurs in the background.
+These restrictions might negatively affect Secure Mail synchronization, which occurs in the background.
 To make sure mail sync and notifications operate reliably, enable push notifications based on Firebase Cloud Messaging service (FCM) in Citrix Endpoint Management before November 1, 2018.
 Then, users must also turn on notifications for Secure Mail for Android.
 For steps to configure FCM-based push notifications, see Push notifications for Secure Mail.
 For more details from the Support Knowledge Center, see this article.